Ez Gomér: Creating Hybrid Metal

-In time for their first US tour, Jet Circus went No1 on the CCM radio chart with "Break This Jail" and were airplayed somewhere in the States every twenty minutes for almost a year with songs like "Victory Dance", "Rockin Horse", "Jet Blue", "Step On It" and "Break This Jail" – which also went on to be “Metal song of the year” on CCM.
+In time for their first US tour, Jet Circus went No1 on the CCM radio chart with "Break This Jail" and were played om air somewhere in the States every twenty minutes for almost a year with songs like "Victory Dance", "Rockin Horse", "Jet Blue", "Step On It" and "Break This Jail" – which also went on to be “Metal song of the year” on CCM.

-Following a tour of the U.S that same year, Ez and Terry Haw began writing and recording the material that would make up Jet Circus' sophomore effort – No Mercy For The Living Dead, but with never ending hazzle with the record company, this album project is still unfinished.
+Following a tour of the U.S that same year, Ez and Terry Haw began writing and recording the material that would make up Jet Circus' sophomore effort – No Mercy For The Living Dead, but with never ending hassle with the record company, this album project is still unfinished.
 No Mercy For The Living Dead was recorded 1992–93 and 2004.

 Terry Haw who, since 1993, showed less interest in the band left the band finally in 2003, leaving Gomér to be the sole member of Jet Circus.

 After the American Sony Epic debut, Jet Circus have since then released albums in Japan (Virgin/All Fired Up) South America – Brazil, Argentina, Puerto Rico, Peru, Europe – Scandinavia, England, Germany, Belgium, Netherlands, Italy, Spain and sold approximately half a million albums.

 From 1993 to 2004, Gomér recorded with bands and artists such as: Mikkey Dee (Motorhead, Dokken), Tony Carey (Rainbow), Stephen Pearcy (Ratt), BB Cunningham (Jerry Lee Lewis), James Lott (Carl Perkins, Johnny Cash), Sayit, (Tony Franklin, Richard Marx), Tommy Denander (Toto, Paul Stanley, Radioactive), Jani Stefanovic (Divinefire, Miseration) Pete Pritchard (Scotty Moore, Eric Clapton).

 Gomér runs his studio Hypersonic Studios and advertising agency in the heart of Gothenburg, Sweden and has been working as a lecturer at the University of Skövde, teaching entrepreneurship and song writing.